djaus2/PhotoTimingDjaus/README.md

     - NAudio
   - Does video stitching
 - **PhotoTimingDjausLibAndroid** Works now
-  - Uses **Emgu.CV.runtime.maui.mini.android** instaed of OpenCvSharp4
+  - Uses **Emgu.CV.runtime.maui.mini.android** instead of OpenCvSharp4
   - _Not yet as functional as *PhotoTimingDjausLib 2Do._